-After trading in the campaign trail for law school, Devin was elected editor-in-chief of Minnesota Law Review.
+Devin Driscoll is an attorney with the firm Fredrikson & Byron, P.A.
+His practice is a mix of business litigation, energy and environmental regulatory matters, and appellate work.
+A graduate of the University of Minnesota Law School, Devin served as editor-in-chief of Minnesota Law Review volume 102.
 He was president of both the Asylum Law Project, a student-led immigration service project, and the student chapter of the Federal Bar Association.
-He served as a judicial law clerk for Associate Justice David L. Lillehaug of the Minnesota Supreme Court and Chief Judge John R. Tunheim of the U.S. District Court for the District of Minnesota.
+He served as a judicial law clerk for Justice David L. Lillehaug of the Minnesota Supreme Court and Chief Judge John R. Tunheim of the U.S. District Court for the District of Minnesota.